Definitions

 - =Syn.
 1–3.
 Fast, fleet, expeditious, hasty, hurried.

-- n.
-A swift current in a river, where the channel is descending; a part of a river where the current runs with more than its ordinary celerity; a sudden descent of the surface of a stream, more or less broken by obstructions, but without actual cataract or cascade: usually in the plural.
+- noun A swift current in a river, where the channel is descending; a part of a river where the current runs with more than its ordinary celerity; a sudden descent of the surface of a stream, more or less broken by obstructions, but without actual cataract or cascade: usually in the plural.

-- adj.
-Quick in execution.
+- adjective Quick in execution.

 whitewater ; -- usually used in the plural.